Hungary: Things to do

 On the Buda side of the Danube River is Castle Hill perched on top of a large promontory.
 It is 1 kilometre/half a mile long reached either on foot or by funicular.
 This The most imposing building is the enormous Royal Palace which dates back to the 13th Century and once home to several Hungarian kings and now the venue of the Hungarian National Gallery and the Castle Museum which captures the history of the country over 2000 years.
 Fishermen’s Bastion is a viewing promenade with breathtaking views of the river and the Pest side below.
 The Buda Castle Labyrinth is a cave system which contains a collection of displays including the history of Dracula and figures from various operas.
 Other highlights on a Budapest vacation are the Hospital in the Rock Museum, used as a hospital during the Second World War and the architecturally beautiful Matthias Church which is 500 years old.

-The therapeutic thermal baths are a special feature in everyday life in Budapest.
-The Gellert Baths are an exceptional experience on Hungary tours.
-They have been described as “taking a bath here is like taking a bath in a cathedral”.
+The therapeutic thermal baths are a special feature in everyday life in Budapest that must be experienced on Hungary tours.
+Széchenyi Baths (pictured) offer indoor and outdoor pools and spa treatments on the edge of popular City Park.
+The Gellert Baths are even more opulent, having been described as “taking a bath here is like taking a bath in a cathedral”.
 The medicinal spring here was famous as far back as the 13th century.
-The spa is decorated with a wealth of original Art Nouveau furnishings, artistic mosaics, stained glass windows and sculptures Full spa treatments are available,
+The spa is decorated with a wealth of original Art Nouveau furnishings, artistic mosaics, stained glass windows and sculptures Full spa treatments are available.

 The Parliament, Budapest